Fishbowl Discussion:

 Improves Communication Skills

-As students learn to effectively communicate their views with the group members within the inner circle, they will develop the ability to speak effectively and will enhance their listening skills.
+As students learn to effectively communicate their views with the group members within the inner circle, they will develop the ability to speak effectively and will improve their listening skills.

 Increases Ability to Listen Actively

-As students take part in discussions within an observation circle, they will be prompted to pay attention and understand differing points of view by taking notes, reflecting, and providing feedback.
+As students take part in a fishbowl discussion within an observation circle, they will be prompted to pay attention and understand differing points of view by taking notes, reflecting, and providing feedback.

 Balance of Participant Involvement

-The rotation system allows all participants opportunities to be involved in discussions, which allows students who may be shy or reluctant to speak to express their views.
+The rotation system in the fishbowl technique allows all participants opportunities to be involved in discussions, which allows students who may be shy or reluctant to speak to express their views.

 Promotes Development of Reflective Skills